-- The 'actual' scenario, which represents the circumstances since the violation occurred.
-The actual scenario often extends beyond the time at which the expert is performing his or her analysis, and may therefore require forecasting of future events.
+- the 'actual' scenario, which represents the circumstances since the violation occurred.
+This often extends beyond the time at which the expert is performing his or her analysis and may therefore require forecasting of future events; and

-- The 'but-for' or 'counterfactual' scenario, which represents what would have happened in the absence of the violation.
-The but-for scenario also often extends into the future, and may therefore require both 'back-casting' and forecasting of what past and future outcomes would have been.
-In some circumstances, there may be significant uncertainty as to what those outcomes would have been, and experts address that uncertainty in various ways that we do not discuss in this chapter.
+- the 'but-for' or 'counterfactual' scenario, which represents what would have happened in the absence of the violation.
+The but-for scenario also often extends into the future and may therefore require both 'back-casting' and forecasting of what past and future outcomes would have been.
+In some circumstances, there may be significant uncertainty as to what those outcomes would have been, and experts address that uncertainty in various ways (which are beyond the scope of this chapter).

 Having carried out this first step, a number of different approaches are possible, including:

 In some cases, this is a great convenience.
-For example, in recent years, there have been many disputes arising from investments in renewable generation in various EU Member States.
-The 'typical' picture is that an investor builds renewable generation assets (e.g., solar PV or wind energy generation) under a mechanism whereby it would obtain revenue over many years from 'support payments' from the public authorities, as well as from the sale of electricity.
-At some point, the authorities lower the level of those support payments, and investors claim that those changes are in violation of applicable treaty obligations.
-To assess damages in this case following the first approach, the assets would have to be valued, and their value at a particular date might depend on a number of uncertain factors such as the expected future level of costs, the expected future level of market prices for electricity and the expected technical life of the plant.
-However, the impact of the alleged violation is much more certain: it involves the removal of a certain stream of support payments, whose level and longevity was clear.8
+For example, in recent years there have been many disputes arising from investments in renewable generation in various EU Member States.
+The 'typical' picture is that an investor builds renewable generation assets (e.g., solar photovoltaic or wind energy generation) under a mechanism whereby it would obtain revenue over many years from 'support payments' from public authorities, as well as from the sale of electricity.
+At some point, the authorities lower the level of those support payments and investors claim that those changes are in violation of applicable treaty obligations.
+To assess damages in this case following the first approach, the assets would have to be valued, and their value at a particular date might depend on a number of uncertain factors, such as the expected future level of costs, the expected future level of market prices for electricity and the expected technical life of the plant.
+However, the effect of the alleged violation is much more certain: it involves the removal of a certain stream of support payments, whose level and longevity was clear.8

 This is one important difference between estimating damages in the context of expropriation relative to other violations.
 In cases of expropriation, the investor's interest in the expropriated asset is typically valued, rather than comparing but-for and actual scenarios, and the option of looking only at the difference in cash flows therefore does not exist (formally, it might be said that it exists because cash flows can be compared in the but-for scenario with cash flows of zero in the actual scenario, but in practice that amounts to saying that the asset is only valued in the but-for scenario).